qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 ### How do we create Anti-Fragility

 Taleb suggests it is useful, but does not give much guidance on how to get there.
+You are already doing some things in some form.
+The ingredients are in the kitchen, you are just not using them yet.

+#### Can we change payoff functions?

+Fast feedback reduces loss from bad outcomes, fast feedback enables exploitation of good outcomes.